dulilun/dulilun/README.md

 # Employment
-- Tenured Associate Professor of Management Sciences, City University of Hong Kong, 02/2023-
+- Associate Professor (with tenure) of Management Sciences, City University of Hong Kong.
-- Tenure Track Assistant Professor of ISOM, Hong Kong University of Science and Technology, 08/2015-01/2023.